AdamNasiKandar/wazuh-siem-lab/docs/04-known-issues.md

-# Known Issues (Unresolved)
+# Known Issues (Upstream — Interim Fixes Applied)

-Bugs and limitations that have been root-caused in this environment but are **not yet fixed** — either because the fix lives upstream (outside this environment's control) or because a permanent fix hasn't been built yet.
-Separated from `03-environment-audit.md`, which tracks environment state and issues that have actually been resolved.
+Bugs that have been root-caused in this environment but whose real fix lives **upstream**, outside this environment's control — tracked here separately from `03-environment-audit.md`, which covers environment state and issues fully resolved within this environment itself.
+An "interim fix" entry below means the upstream bug is still genuinely broken in Wazuh itself, but a working replacement has been built and confirmed here.

 ---

 ## Windows Active Response (`netsh.exe`) fails to parse `srcip`

-**Status: confirmed upstream bug, unresolved as of Wazuh 4.14.7.
-Interim fix (custom script) in progress.**
+**Status: confirmed upstream bug, unresolved as of Wazuh 4.14.7 — interim fix (custom script) built, deployed, and confirmed working end-to-end.**

 **Symptom:** the custom detection rule `100102` (multiple web requests from the same source within 60 seconds) fires correctly and triggers